 NRAP patient panels

-The patient panels make sure views, experiences and ideas of people affected by asthma and COPD, who use the NHS, can help shape the audit.
+The patient panels make sure the views, experiences and ideas of people affected by respiratory conditions, who use the NHS, can help shape the audit.

 Information for patients and details about how NRAP works in partnership with patients and carers can be found on the patient involvement and support page.